Affiliate links on Android Authority may earn us a commission. Learn more.

 How to check your BIOS version on a Windows PC

-The BIOS version of a Windows PC typically isn’t that important, but it’s worth checking occasionally — updating your BIOS can sometimes prevent critical glitches, or even deliver improved performance, as with a recent update to the Razer Blade 17.
-Here’s how to check your BIOS version in Windows 11 and 10.
+The BIOS version on a Windows PC normally isn’t that important, but it can be — updating your BIOS may sometimes prevent critical glitches, or even deliver improved performance, particularly for some gaming PCs.
+Here’s how to check your BIOS version in both Windows 11 and 10.

 QUICK ANSWER